ChrisTerBeke/CuraThingiBrowserPlugin/README.md

 *This plugin is not affiliated with Thingiverse or MyMiniFactory.*

+> Warning!
+The Thingiverse API is very unstable and can cause the plugin to not function properly.
+For best results use the MyMiniFactory repository option.

 ## Installation

 You can install this plugin in the Ultimaker Cura (4.0 or higher) Marketplace.